MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 1. Save and close the *pom.xml* file.

-## Configure the app for your Service Bus
+## Configure the app for your service bus

 You can configure your app based on either the connection string or a credentials file.
 This tutorial uses a connection string.
 For more information about using credential files, see the [Spring Cloud Azure Stream Binder for Service Bus queue Code Sample](https://github.com/microsoft/spring-cloud-azure/tree/release/1.1.0.RC4/spring-cloud-azure-samples/servicebus-queue-binder-sample#credential-file-based-usage
 ) and [Spring Cloud Azure Stream Binder for Service Bus topic Code Sample](https://github.com/microsoft/spring-cloud-azure/tree/release/1.1.0.RC4/spring-cloud-azure-samples/servicebus-topic-binder-sample#credential-file-based-usage).